bugmark/bug_meister/exercise/intern/README.md

 ## Overview

-This exercise is intended to be the first that trades on Bugmark issues!
+This exercise is intended to trade on Bugmark issues, for use with interns.

 It copies and extends the Trader exercise.